topquark22/Thermo55/README.md

 ![prototype](thermo3.jpg)

 ## I2C interface

+The LCD 1602 display has 4 wires: GND, VDD, SDA, and SCL.

+Attach SDA to Arduino pin A4.
+Attach SCL to Arduino pin A5.
+Attach VDD (+5V) and GND.

 Successfully implemented using the I2C interface.
 Note the board is wired up for the parallel interface, but it just so happens that the same pins required for I2C are available on the parallel interface pin header, so I just repurposed those.
 SDA is connected to A4 (purple on board, yellow Dupont wire).
 SCL is connected to A5 (green on the board, orange Dupont wire).